turingschool/front-end-curriculum/projects/module-2/refactor-tractor-wc.md

 ### User Testing / UI
 * Test out the application manually and file errors for any UI or UX issues you can find
 * Fix UI / UX problems.
 If a display feels hard to use, think about how you can remake it
-* Make the page fully responsive and functional down to mobile screens
+* Make the page fully responsive and functional down to mobile screensx

 ## Extensions